CristianMenguer/go-barber-api/README.md

 ## Getting started

-_Before you run this application you need to make sure the [server](https://github.com/cristianmenguer/gobarber-api) is running!_.

-1. Clone this repo using `https://github.com/cristianmenguer/gobarber.git`
+1. Clone this repo using `https://github.com/cristianmenguer/go-barber.git`
-2. Move to the appropriate directory: `cd gobarber` .<br />
+2. Move to the appropriate directory: `cd go-barber` .<br />
-3. Run `yarn` to install dependencies.<br />
+3. Run `yarn install` to install dependencies.<br />
 4. Run `yarn start` to see the example app at `http://localhost:3000` .

 ## License